ten0s/velisp/README.md

-VeLisp is a simple AutoLISP (c) compatible interpreter to run AutoCAD (c) independent code.
+VeLisp is a simple AutoLISP compatible interpreter to run AutoCAD independent code.

 ```
 $ npm install